Douglases of Grangemuir: History

-Grangemuir House was given to Lord William Robert Keith Douglas (born 1783 – died 1859) along with 2700 acre of land surrounding it.
+Grangemuir House was given to Lord William Robert Keith Douglas (1783 – 1859) along with 2700 acre of land surrounding it.
 On 24 November 1824, he married Elizabeth Irvine (died 1864); the couple had three children, William (1824–1868), Walter (1825–1901), and Charles (1837–1918).
 The children founded the Douglas Cottage Hospital in St Andrews in 1866 as a memorial to their mother, Lady William Douglas of Grangemuir - this memorial is still reflected in the contemporary St Andrews Memorial Hospital, one of whose wards is still called the Douglas Ward.

 The heir, Walter Douglas Irvine married Anne Frances Lloyd, the daughter of an Anglo-Irish doctor from County Roscommon in 1870.
 They had six children, a number of whom were profoundly deaf.
 Some of these were known by the surname "Irvine", others "Douglas", rather than "Douglas-Irvine":